MySQL supports multiple Unicode character sets:

-0x0dc6, whereas Deseret Bee and Deseret Tee both have a weight of utf32_general_cicollation used instead, the result is 1 because all three characters have a weight of The current rule that all supplementary characters are equal to each other is nonoptimal but is not expected to cause trouble.
-These characters are very rare, so it will be very rare that a multi-character string consists entirely of supplementary characters.
+0x0dc6, whereas Deseret Bee and Deseret Tee both have a weight of utf32_general_cicollation used instead, the result is 1 because all three characters have a weight of The rule that all supplementary characters are equal to each other is nonoptimal but is not expected to cause trouble.
+These characters are very rare, so it is very rare that a multi-character string consists entirely of supplementary characters.
 In Japan, since the supplementary characters are obscure Kanji ideographs, the typical user does not care what order they are in, anyway.
-If you really want rows sorted by MySQL's rule and secondarily by code point value, it is easy:
+If you really want rows sorted by the MySQL rule and secondarily by code point value, it is easy:

 ORDER BY s1 COLLATE utf32_unicode_ci, s1 COLLATE utf32_bin